Sol LeWitt, American, 1928–2007 Wall Drawing #1134, Whirls and Twirls (Princeton),

 All proposed works of public art for the Princeton University campus—whether to adorn outdoor spaces, the facades of buildings, or the public spaces of University buildings (particularly those buildings serving a significant public function)—must be reviewed and recommended by the Campus Art Steering Committee.
 The Committee reviews all proposed works of campus art and forwards its recommendation for or against to the Executive Vice President for a final decision.

 The work of the Committee is led by two co-chairs, who are the Director of the University Art Museum and the University Architect.
-The Committee membership is comprised of various members of the University community who serve at the invitation of the Executive Vice President.
+The Committee membership is composed of various members of the University community who serve at the invitation of the Executive Vice President.
 Because one of the goals for campus art at Princeton is to elevate the stature and volume of public art on the University campus, individual units are advised to contact one of the Committee co-chairs early in the process of considering acceptance of a gift, considering a purchase or commission, or otherwise considering siting or re-siting of an extant work of campus art.